mdwat90/react-webpack-babel/data.md

 ### THINGS TO CONSIDER:

-- Current `document-id` will be saved to `user.current-document` and `timestamp` will be updated on document itself when document is closed OR user is loggedout.
+- Current `document-id` will be saved to `user-id.current-document` and `timestamp` will be updated on document itself when document is closed OR user is logging out.
 - How should we make association between documents and templates?
 Inject document info (e.g. `title`, `body`, etc.) after template is loaded?
 - Actions:
   - On finished typing, automatically save in cache?